-Then, cut of the stems and wash the ginger roots.
+Then, cut off the stems and wash the ginger roots.
 Dry them in a dry and warm room.
 Once they are properly dry, you can use them in your cooking.

-After harvest, you can actually start ginger planting right away.
-All you need is cut the stem with a small rhizome still attached to it.
+After harvest, you can start ginger planting right away.
+All you need is to cut the stem with a small rhizome still attached to it.